MohamedEl-Tabei/Invoice/README.md

 *   📦 **Product & Invoice Management**:
     Users can create, update, and save invoices, as well as view their purchase history.

+*   🍱 **Menu Management**:
+    Customers can view the live menu, and restaurant admins can easily upload, edit, and manage menu items in real time through a secure dashboard.

 * * *